silentorb/marloth-story/books/fairytale/part3.md

 Doctor Hurley entered the medical room to find the nurse curled in a chair by the operating table, her attention wrapped up in a book.
-He no sooner arrived than the nurse hurriedly jumped up and began fiddling with several metal implements.
+He no sooner arrived then the nurse hurriedly jumped up and began fiddling with several metal implements.
 The doctor stood there for a moment, looking stern.